 Project Details

-In recent years, the City of Sioux Falls has used Cured-In-Place-Pipe (CIPP) rehabilitation, which can be installed with little or no excavation, to repair severely deteriorated and aging sewer and stormwater piping at critical locations.
-Several of the lines identified for repair presented unique challenges, including severely corroded cast-iron pipes under buildings, deep sewers, sewers under railroad tracks or major city streets, and difficult-to-access pipes, making typical open-cut construction challenging.
+For these two projects specifically, several pipes were identified for repair and presented unique challenges.
+These include severely corroded cast-iron pipes under buildings, deep sewers, sewers under railroad tracks or major city streets, and difficult-to-access pipes, making typical open-cut construction challenging.
 Unique approaches for manhole rehabilitation were also required for several of these projects.

 Project 1: This project included a section of 20” pipe that crosses over the Big Sioux River at Falls Park.
 This was a critical project because of the existing pipe condition and location: it needed to be replaced quickly with minimal disruption to the park.
 After cleaning and inspection with a robotic camera, a soft, resin-imbued felt liner was routed through existing pipes.
 Once the liner was in place, it was expanded and cured with steam or pressurized hot water.
 The result is a new, seamless pipe that will last for decades.